LoucasMaillet/WPC/README.md

 # WPC

-Web Page Compressor (v0.2).
-This is a vanilla Python command line utils to create one page website.
+Web Page Compressor (v0.2) is a vanilla Python command line utils to create one page website.

 # Usage:
     --command  [arguments]